-An initiative for the Office of Minority Health to engage and communicate with faith communities and grassroots organizations, ensuring that local institutions, which hold community trust, have up-to-date information regarding health and resources in their area.
+Faith-Based Outreach is an Office of Minority Health initiative focused on engaging and communicating with faith-based communities and grassroots organizations, ensuring that local institutions, which hold community trust, have up-to-date information regarding health resources available in their area.

 What are our goals?